shundhammer/qdirstat/README.md

-    If you don't have that trust, by all means go ahead and build it yourself from the sources, even if that is considerably more work, and it needs some technical expertise about how to build software in general, and about the target platform (macOS in this case).
+    If you don't have that trust, by all means go ahead and build it yourself from the sources, even if that is considerably more work, and it needs some technical expertise about how to build software in general, and about the target platform (macOS in this case) in particular.

 - 2023-01-15